ebourg/StrataDocs/guide/extension_points/add_measure.md

 ###### Single Market Data Values

 Single market data values are individual items are market data used in the calculations, and they can be of any type.
-A their simplest they might be a single `double` value representing a quoted price or rate.
+A their simplest they might be a `double` value representing a quoted price or rate.
 They can also be complex values derived from underlying data, for example a curve or a higher level object such as a `DiscountFactors` instance.